The Process of a SIAMS inspection

-The inspector will also use the telephone conversation to discuss with the headteacher key aspects of the inspection process and request any documentation.
+The inspector will also use the initial telephone conversation to discuss with the headteacher key aspects of the inspection process and request any documentation.

 The Church of England Education Office (National Society) have produced a schedule for the inspection of church schools and also a self-evaluation tool .
 The inspection is based on these two documents.
 They provide a useful support for a school’s development as a church school and a school’s self-evaluation should be based around them (see Schools and Academies – self-evalution section).

 For further details of the 'before,during and after' process surrounding a SIAMS inspection please download this document.